Making and Grading Exams

 Grtex:

 Grtex actually consists of two parts.
-The first is a package of latex macros which formalizes the writing of exam questions These macros permit making many forms of problems, including figures.
-The problems will all be either multiple-choice (with four or five answers), or numerical with three significant figures, exponents, and signs.
+The first is a package of latex macros which formalizes the writing of exam questions.
+These macros permit making many forms of problems, including figures.
+The problems can be either multiple-choice (with four or five answers), or numerical with three significant figures, exponents, and signs.
 A full description of how to write questions for such exams, and how to put them together into an exam, is given in the example/documentation examexample.
 You should also look at the latex source code for that file, examexample.tex, as it shows explicitly how things are done.

 examexample is the main documentation for grtex, but there are others.
 There is also information about converting figures to postscript (which is needed for grtex).
 See Grtex: a system for making up computer-graded exams in multiple versions